anshul-17/Iris_Prediction_with_gui/README.md

 # Iris_Prediction_with_gui

-#insttall all the Important libraries
+#install all the Important libraries
-#Upload the dataset in jupter notebook
+#Upload the dataset in the Jupyter notebook
 #then this code will work
-#i have attach the data and you can download that from Kaggle
+#i have attached the data and you can download that from Kaggle